tinko26/ao.net/docs/namespaces/ao.dash.md

 Upon initialization, the dashcam manager starts a management event watcher, that keeps the manager informed about devices being attached and detached.
 For each such event, the dashcam manager updates the dashcam list.

-Additionally, it informs about changes via its `DashcamConnected` and `DashcamDisconnected` events.
+Additionally, it informs about changes via its events.

 ```csharp
 void OnDashcamConnected(object sender, DashcamEventArgs e)